mawoka-myblock/sd-replacement/README.md

 # Warning
-**The whole thing is kind of slow (0.7-1 sec until the buttons get virtually pressed)**
+**The whole thing is kind of slow (0.7-1 sec until the buttons get virtually pressed)** **It is only slow on buttons, not on commands, because of PyAutoGUI**

 # Highlights
 - Easy2use
 - Cheap